Guinea on brink of chaos over long-delayed poll

 A transitional council that sits in place of a parliament has ratified a revised mining code that cuts tax and royalty demands to attract resources development, but investors worry a new parliament could undo the council’s decisions.

-Though Conde has won plaudits for stabilizing the economy, cutting the budget deficit and halving inflation to 13 percent, many ordinary Guineans say conditions have not improved in the world’s top exporter of bauxite, an aluminum ore.
+Though Conde has won plaudits for stabilising the economy, cutting the budget deficit and halving inflation to 13 percent, many ordinary Guineans say conditions have not improved in the world’s top exporter of bauxite, an aluminium ore.
 Half the country’s 10 million people still live in poverty.

 Guinea’s economic growth, at 3.9 percent, missed forecasts by a full percentage point last year.
-The Finance Ministry warned this month that investors’ caution was jeopardizing this year’s 4.5 percent target, too.
+The Finance Ministry warned this month that investors’ caution was jeopardising this year’s 4.5 percent target, too.

-Nowhere is the situation more fraught than in Fria, which houses the cavernous 640,000 metric ton (1.1023 tons)-a-year Friguia alumina refinery, operated by Russian aluminum giant RUSAL.
+Nowhere is the situation more fraught than in Fria, which houses the cavernous 640,000 tonne-a-year Friguia alumina refinery, operated by Russian aluminium giant RUSAL.

 RUSAL suspended operations a year ago after a strike over wages, leaving over 3,000 workers idle and depriving the town’s nearly 150,000 inhabitants of most of the power, water and waste disposal services the refinery used to provide.